About the IFLA Risk Register

 Who is the Risk Register For?

 Although we assess authenticity of collections, the IFLA Risk Register is not a register of only those collections deemed to be of outstanding universal value.
 It also does not aim to be an exhaustive list of all documentary heritage.
-This register helps equip any and all collection owners with tools to manage risk, while cataloguing and safeguarding critical information on their collections.
+This register helps equip collection owners with tools to manage risk, while cataloguing and safeguarding critical information on their collections.

 Why use the Risk Register?